University of North Carolina Athletics

 • Anson Dorrance retired before the 2024 season after 45 years as the only head coach in UNC women’s soccer history.
 That was the second-longest head coaching tenure in Carolina history, trailing only Ron Miller, who coached fencing for 52 years.

-• Seven of Carolina’s current head coaches competed as student-athletes for the Tar Heels and 11 were assistant coaches in Chapel Hill at some point in their careers before being named UNC’s head coach.
+• Six of Carolina’s current head coaches competed as student-athletes for the Tar Heels and 10 were assistant coaches in Chapel Hill at some point in their careers before being named UNC’s head coach.

 • Rob Koll (wrestling) Erin Matson (field hockey) and Erin Neppel (rowing) competed at UNC.

-• Hubert Davis (men’s basketball), Matt Jednak (men’s and women’s fencing), Joe Breschi (men’s lacrosse) and Megan Smith Lyon (softball) were both student-athletes and assistant coaches at UNC before becoming the head coach at Carolina.
+• Matt Jednak (men’s and women’s fencing), Joe Breschi (men’s lacrosse) and Megan Smith Lyon (softball) were both student-athletes and assistant coaches at UNC before becoming the head coach at Carolina.

 • Andrew DiBitetto (men’s golf), Scott Forbes (baseball), Aimee Neff (women’s golf), Carlos Somoano (men’s soccer), Sam Paul (men’s tennis), Mike Schall (volleyball) and Damon Nahas (women’s soccer) were assistant coaches at Carolina.